Last updated 31 May 2021

-For those travelling through the North Island, many major tourist attractions and landmarks offer an opportunity to learn the local legends and gain some insight into why these places are sacred.
+For those travelling through the country, many major tourist attractions and landmarks offer an opportunity to learn the local legends and gain some insight into why these places are sacred.

 Ringed with green hills, Wellington Harbour is at the heart of the capital’s city centre.
 Yet, many years ago, before there was a harbour in Wellington, the stories say that the ring of hills was complete, encircling a lake.

 Wellington Harbour at night.
 Photo by Ian Trafford.

 Two taniwha or sea monsters lived in the lake, until one of them heard the waters in the south (the Cook Strait).
 It decided to try to reach the distant waters, breaking through the rocks into the strait.
 The second taniwha, Whataitai, tried to follow him, but the water was flowing out of the lake, and he was stranded on the shore.

 His soul left in the form of a bird, Te Keo, which flew above the harbour and wept for his body down below.
 To this day, Mount Victoria is known to Maori as Tangi Te Keo, “The weeping of Te Keo”, and the area on the hills directly below is called Hataitai.

 The beautiful mountainous landscape of the central North Island is intertwined with rivers and dotted with lakes.

 The Blue Lake in Tongariro National Park Photo credit: Destination Lake Taupo

 The Emerald Lakes in Tongariro National Park Photo credit: Destination Lake Taupo